pha5echange/eng-tools/README.md

 - 'shm' now looks for 'OMEGAYEAR.gexf' files in 'gexf/..' and calculates for all.

-- 'gexf/directed/1977.gexf' example added to prevent 'shm' errors.
+- 'gexf/directed/*.gexf' examples added to prevent 'nhm' errors.

 - 'eng_network_wd' now outputs 'gexf/directed/OMEGAYEAR.gexf' file for directed graphs.